MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

   - **Demo 1: Provision infrastructure (Web App and Azure SQL on Azure) using ARM and Azure Pipeline.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to provision azure resources (Web App and Azure SQL) using Azure Resource Manager (ARM) Template, and adding an initiation step in Azure Pipelines.

+    Also, you will learn how IaC can improve your infrastucture provisioning process and deliver the flexbility that the cloud provides.

- - **Demo 2: Provision infrastructure (Web App on Azure) using Terraform andAzure Pipeline.**
+ - **Demo 2: Provision infrastructure (Web App on Azure) using Terraform and Azure Pipeline.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how  provision azure resource (Web App) using Terraform by HashiCorp, and adding an initiation step in Azure Pipelines.

+    Also, you will learn how IaC can improve your infrastucture provisioning process by procuring the required resources when they are only needed.

  - **Demo 3: Install and Configure Liquibase on Azure pipeline self-hosted agent.**